What is An Optical Encoder?

 Are all optical encoders created equal?

-We maximize signal generation, providing better noise immunity and allow for greater total indicator runout (TIR).
+We maximize signal generation, providing better noise immunity and allowing for greater total indicator runout (TIR).
 We also design our discs to minimize the chance of collecting debris which can cause obstructions to the light path.

 What are optical encoders used for?